ChaosGroup/cg2_2014_demo/common/README_testvect.md

 Measurements
 ------------

-Results normalized per clock; on multi-core systems the average from all cores is taken; SMT taken into account on SMT-capable CPUs.
+Multiply 4x4 matrices; results normalized per clock; on multi-core systems the average from all cores is taken; SMT taken into account on SMT-capable CPUs.
 Formula used for the normalisation:

 	flops_per_matrix * matrix_count * threads_per_core / (CPU_freq * duration)